Performance of the CMS electromagnetic calorimeter in pp collisions at $\sqrt{s}$ = 13 TeV: Calibration methods

 The stream uses events selected by the L1 trigger that have at least one electromagnetic object or at least one hadronic jet is found.
 It employs a simplified clustering algorithm that identifies photons as $3\times3$ crystal matrices centred on specific crystals, called seeds, with an energy deposit of greater than 0.5 (1.0)\GeV in the EB (EE).
 Photon candidates are built starting from the most energetic seed, and no energy sharing is allowed in the case of partially overlapping matrices.
-Additional kinematic selection criteria are applied to photons and \Pgpz candidates to improve the signal purity.
+Additional kinematic selection criteria are applied to photons and \Pgpz candidates to improve the signal purity: photon candidates with $\pt>0.65\,(1.0)\GeV$ and \Pgpz candidates with $\pt>1.75\,(2.0)\GeV$ are required to have at least 6\,(7) crystals in each cluster in the EB (EE).
 The pair of clusters must be isolated from other nearby energy deposits.
+The isolation, defined as the ratio of the scalar sum of \pt from all clusters (excluding those forming the \Pgpz) found within a cone of radius $\sqrt{\smash[b]{\Delta\eta^2 + \Delta\phi^2}}= 0.2$ centred on the \Pgpz candidate and the \pt of the \Pgpz candidate itself, is required to be less than 0.5.
 Finally, the invariant mass of the diphoton system (\mgg) is required to be within the interval of [60, 250]\MeV.
 The transverse energy distribution of selected photons peaks between 1 and 3\GeV for the leading photon in the $\Pgg\Pgg$ pair, with an exponentially decreasing tail extending above 10\GeV.
 Although the $3\times3$ matrix is sufficient to contain the largest fraction of the energy of these photons, the method is highly sensitive to detector noise and pileup, which can potentially bias the measured energy or create spurious clusters.
 In addition, the selective readout thresholds can lead to a significant loss of information in the reconstruction of \Pgpz mesons.
 The kinematic selection was optimized to minimize the impact of these effects on the measured mass and the ICs.
 A fraction of the photon energy is expected to leak outside the cluster or to be lost if the cluster is formed in the vicinity of detector gaps or dead channels.
 The effect of gaps is particularly relevant in the EB due to the boundaries between modules and between supermodules.
 These energy losses in the EB are corrected for using a dedicated set of containment corrections obtained from simulation.

 The IC constants are derived from a fit to the \mgg distribution measured in each channel.
 The single-channel invariant mass distribution is obtained from all \Pgpz candidates for which one photon has deposited a fraction of its energy in that crystal, with a weight based on the corresponding energy fraction.
 Data are fitted with a sum of signal and background components modelled as a Gaussian function and a second-order Chebyshev polynomial, respectively.
 The peak of the \mgg distribution is obtained from the mean parameter of the Gaussian function.
 Figure~\ref{fig:pi0Mass} shows the fitting result for two representative channels, one in the EB and one in the EE.